SpencerLeBard/Keepr/Readme.md

 ### Todo:

 - Total keeps count
-- Total public vaults count
+- Total public vaults count (public!)
 - in vault page if user is creator they can remove keep from vault

 ### Thursday: